zeinkap/halal-bites-atl/README.md

   - Sort by name or price
 - ➕ Add new restaurants with details:
   - Name and location
-  - Cuisine type (Middle Eastern, Indian Pakistani, Turkish, Persian, Mediterranean, Afghan, etc.)
+  - Cuisine type (Middle Eastern, Indian Pakistani, Turkish, Persian, Mediterranean, Afghan, Fast Food, etc.)
   - Price range
   - Description and other details
 - 💬 Community-driven reviews and ratings: